nalej/docs/tutorials/initiallogin.md

     --value=text
 ```

 This will return the responses in a more human-readable format.
-If, however, you happen to need the response of a specific command in a JSON document, just adding --output="JSON" will override this for that command.
+If, however, you happen to need the response of a specific command in a JSON document, just adding --output="JSON" will override this option for that command.

 ### Login